nigelpoulton/ddd-book/README.md

-# ddd-book
-Docker Deep Dive book
+# Docker Deep Dive

+This repos contains the apps and config files for the 2023 edition of Docker Deep Dive.

+### Folders and container images

+**multi-container:** Compose app and app code.
+Used to build ``